INTO-CPS-Association/Scenario-Verifier/README.md

 - [ ] Optimization of Algorithms
     - [ ] Parallelization
     - [ ] Fewest Possible Actions in a Step
-    - [ ] Saving of Scenario in Conf file (From Code create scenarios to Conf)
-- [ ] Optimize Docker Build Setup
 - [ ] Write Documentation about the Synthesizer
 - [ ] Write Documentation about the Generator
 - [ ] Extend the Uppaal-model so it can verify Hierarchical Co-simulation scenarios